3lpsy/noccount/README.md

-## While this project will evolve, currently it is just an example of using electron, vue and python through the zerorpc server.
+## At this stage, the project is just an example of using electron, vue and python through the zerorpc server.
+Do  not know if I'll get around to building out the actual logic.

 ### Requirements